-The vast majority of the information that I hold about you is acquired by me in the course of your case and/or proceedings so that I may provide advice to you and otherwise act for you.
+The vast majority of the information that I hold about you is provided to, or gathered by, me in the course of your case and/or proceedings.
+If I have been instructed by you or your solicitor, your solicitor and/or I will tell you why we need the information and how we will use it.
 In addition to the information you may provide to me or your solicitor, I also obtain information from other sources as follows:

-- Information that is available publicly, for example in registers, online or in the media
+- Information that is available publicly, for example in registers, books, online or in the media

 - Other legal professionals including solicitors and barristers and their associates, trainees and staff

 - Chambers staff

 - Expert witnesses

 - Prosecution bodies

 - Regulatory, public or administrative bodies

 - Court staff & officials

 - Clients

+- Other parties to proceedings

 - References